enspiral/handbook/guides/conflict-resolution.md

 * Note _uncertainties_ and possible _misunderstandings_ in your interactions, including cultural differences.
 * Distinguish people's _actions_ from your _feelings_ about them.
 They're both important, but they're different.
 * Distinguish _disagreement_ from personal _hostility._  We're allowed to disagree, dissent and discuss.
-* Review relevant documents andConflict Resolution Support.
+* Review relevant documents and Conflict Resolution Support.

 If you've contemplated the experience and have decided it feels like it may be _harassment_ or _abuse_, please consult our [Harassment and Abuse Policy](../agreements/harassment_and_abuse.md).